pm-harshad-mane/Diagrams/Fledge/AQ.md

     SSPW->>PACore: Register forDebuggingOnly Win and Loss functions, push renderingURL, adMetaData, KV-JSON.dataFound, buyerID  into it
     PACore->>SSPRE: Make a fetch call with URLs registered in forDebuggingOnly functions SSPRE->>SSPAQ: Send Loss notifications records with KV-JSON.dataFound=false <br/> { renderingURL, adMetaData, buyerID }
-    SSPAQ->>SSPAQ: Log the records where adMetada was not found SSPAQ->>SSPKVDB: Push Data into DB, Map of renderingURL to adMetada.
+    SSPAQ->>SSPAQ: Log the records where adMetada was not found SSPAQ->>SSPAQ: Run additional check(s) for the given renderingURL, adMetadata, DSP-ID SSPAQ->>SSPKVDB: Push Data into DB, Map of renderingURL to adMetada.
 ```